shadrack-ago/OOP-Python/READMe.md

 Derived classes can behave differently for the same method inherited from a base class.
 With polymorphism, a method name can mean different things across multiple classes.

 Example: Imagine a speak() method.
 Dogs bark(), while cats meow(), even though both use speak()!

+Encapsulation 🔐: This is the practice of keeping attributes and methods private to prevent unwanted interference from outside the class.
+It’s like hiding your chocolate stash 🍫 from everyone else!